braze-inc/braze-docs/_docs/_user_guide/predictive_suite/predictive_churn/creating_a_churn_prediction.md

 ### Step 4: Choose the Update Frequency for Churn Predictions

 The machine learning model created when you complete this page will be used on a schedule you select here to generate fresh scores of users’ probability to churn.
 Please select the __maximum frequency of updates__ that you’ll find useful.
 For example, if you’re going to send a weekly promotion to prevent users from churning, set the update frequency to __Weekly__ on the day and time of your choosing.

 ![Churn 2][2]

+{% alert note %}
+Preview and Demo Predictions will never update users' risk of churn.
+To purchase this functionality, contact your Account Manager.
+{% endalert %}

 ### Step 5: Build Prediction
 Verify that the details you’ve provided are correct, and choose “Build Prediction.”
 You can also save your changes in draft form by selecting “Save As Draft” to return to this page and build the model later.
 Once you click __Build Prediction__, the process that generates the model will begin.
 This could take between 30 minutes to a few hours depending on data volumes.
 For this Prediction, you will see a page explaining that training is in progress for the duration of the model building process.